 Development activity within this habitat complex can have significant adverse effects on the turtles and their habitats.
-These effects include the direct loss of wetland habitat (especially small, unregulated wetlands), degraded water quality (from pesticides, fertilizers, de-icing salts, and other toxic substances), altered wetland hydroperiod and water depth from groundwater extraction, habitat fragmentation from roads and developed land uses, and increased nest predation by human-subsidized predators.
+These effects include the direct loss of wetland habitat (especially small, unregulated wetlands), degraded water quality (from pesticides, fertilizers, de-icing salts, and other toxic substances), altered wetland hydroperiod due to stormwater runoff or groundwater extraction or stormwater diversion, habitat fragmentation from roads and developed land uses, and increased nest predation by human-subsidized predators.
 Road mortality of nesting females and individuals migrating between wetlands or dispersing to new habitats is one of the greatest threats to Blanding's turtle populations.

-To help protect Blanding's turtles and the habitat complexes they require, we recommend the following measures (adapted from Hartwig et al., in prep.).
+To help protect Blanding's turtles and the habitat complexes they require, we recommend the following measures (adapted from Hartwig et al. 2009).

-For the 2000-meter Areas of Concern:
+For the 2000-meter Area of Concern:

-- Minimize impacts from new and existing roads.
+- 1. Minimize impacts from new and existing roads.
 Prohibit the building of new roads crossing or adjoining Blanding's turtle habitat complexes.
 This applies to public and private roads of all kinds including driveways.
-Keep vehicle speeds low on existing roads by installing speed bumps, low speed limit signs, and wildlife crossing signs.
-Medium and heavy volume roads within the priority zone should be considered as candidates for installation of experimental turtle underpasses. - 2.
+Keep vehicle speeds low on existing roads by installing speed bumps (where possible), low speed limit signs, and wildlife crossing signs.
+Medium and heavy volume roads within the area of concern should be considered as candidates for installation of experimental turtle underpasses. - 2.
 Maintain broad corridors between habitats and broad buffers (at least 100 ft [30 m] in width) of natural soil and vegetation around all wetlands.
 Broad, naturally vegetated travel corridors should be maintained between individual habitats within a complex (e.g., between kettle shrub pools, foraging wetlands, drought refuge ponds, and nesting areas) and between neighboring habitat complexes. - 3.
 Minimize or eliminate pesticide use on lawns, gardens, and agricultural fields, and minimize movement of soil and nutrients into wetlands. - 4.
 Educate landowners about the Blanding's turtle and its conservation.